mnl-laterite/LambertProblem/README.md

 # LambertProblem
 A short console application that calculates the elements of an orbit of a body in Earth's gravity well from two position measurements of the orbiting body (in baricentric coordinates).
-The program instructions are in Romanian.
+The program console instructions are in Romanian.

 This is an older project I did in college.